 My mother was a very good seamtress, making most of our clothes and all our doll clothes, including those intricate Barbie formals!
 She was also a quilter as were all of my grandmothers and great-grandmothers.
 At the time she had to leave her home, my mother still had nearly 40 quilts, most of which were hand pieced and quilted by one of her or my dad's grandmothers.

-She also loved to take photographs which she passed on.
+She also loved to take photographs, something else she definitely she passed on to me.
 I've taken that a bit further in that I seldom take photos with people in them, whereas she was all about documenting trips, family gatherings, etc. This effort - Focus on Fabric - is my way of blending two of my favorite things together - my photography and my love of sewing and creating things.